-People at risk for severe illness may benefit from new medications available to treat COVID-19.
-Monoclonal antibody (mAb) treatment has been available since November 2020 and new oral antiviral pills received emergency use authorization (EUA) in December 2021.
-Supply of new oral antiviral pills is improving and UDOH is distributing these treatments in a growing number of pharmacies across the state.
-More than 80,000 licensed prescribers have received education on safe and effective prescribing of oral antiviral pills for their patients.
+People at high risk for severe illness may benefit from new medications available to treat COVID-19.
+Monoclonal antibody (mAb) treatment has been available since November 2020 and new oral antiviral pills received emergency use authorization in December 2021.
+Supply of these new medications is improving, but is extremely limited currently.